 Something Happens (Blunstone): supposedly an outtake from 1971 and circulating for decades in appalling sound quality; released on Starman Over The Rainbow (Savage Hippo SH 118).
 In 2008, it was exposed as 'Something Happens When You Touch Me', a song written and performed by Colin Blunstone.
 This particular version was recorded for the BBC in the mid-1970s and released in 1995 on the album Live In Concert At The BBC.
 Also see 'Oh!
 Darling'.

 Song For Bob Dylan (Bowie): from Hunky Dory.
+The count-in and start of a studio takewas broadcast in the 'Exploring Life On Mars' BBC Radio 2 programme in 2017.
 Played on 1971 and 1972 live dates and on the 1971 In Concert BBC session.
 This song was released on the B-side of some mispressings of 'Rebel Rebel' (RCA BOW 514) from the 1983 Lifetimes single reissue series, erroneously replacing 'Queen Bitch'.

 Sons Of The Silent Age (Bowie): from "Heroes".
 Performed as a duet with Peter Frampton on the Glass Spider tour and released in two live versions on the Glass Spider DVD.